Khamis Gaddafi: 22 August 2011: Reports of bodies in Tripoli

-On 22 August, Al Jazeera reported that the bodies of both Khamis Gaddafi and his father's intelligence chief Abdullah Senussi may have been discovered in Tripoli during the battle for the city.
-However, a rebel commander later stated that he believed Khamis Gaddafi was in Bab al-Azizia.
+On 22 August, Al Jazeera reported that the bodies of both Khamis and his father's intelligence chief Abdullah Senussi may have been discovered in Tripoli during the battle for the city.
+However, a rebel commander later stated that he believed Khamis was in Bab al-Azizia.

 Senussi was found alive and captured in Mauritania on 17 March 2012, and was extradited to Libya on 5 September for trial.

 29 August 2011: Airstrike near Tarhuna

 On 29 August, it was reported that anti-Gaddafi fighters 60 km south of Tripoli claimed that a NATO Apache helicopter had fired on Khamis Gaddafi's Toyota Land Cruiser, destroying the vehicle.
 A man who claimed to be Khamis Gaddafi's bodyguard said he had been killed.
 No visual confirmation was immediately available.
 Several days later, The Guardian interviewed a former guard being held captive in Tarhuna.
-His personal guard, Abdul Salam Taher Fagri, a 17-year-old from Sabha, recruited in Tripoli, later confirmed that Khamis Gaddafi was indeed killed in this attack.
+His personal guard, Abdul Salam Taher Fagri, a 17-year-old from Sabha, recruited in Tripoli, later confirmed that Khamis was indeed killed in this attack.
 He told the newspaper "I was in the truck behind him ... when his car was hit.
 He was burned."
 Three other guards being held in separate cells apparently gave similar accounts, leading their captors to believe the accounts of all four to be credible.

-The National Transitional Council claimed on 4 September that it was now certain Khamis Gaddafi was dead and had been buried near Bani Walid.
+The National Transitional Council claimed on 4 September that it was now certain Khamis was dead and had been buried near Bani Walid.
 In mid-September 2011, a report stated that Gaddafi was in Bani Walid, but had left the city and his men to their fate.
 However, the International Business Times reported on 15 September that Khamis Gaddafi was still presumed dead.
 On 15 October, the Syrian-based pro-Gaddafi TV station Arrai TV posted a message mourning his death on 29 August.

 In April 2012, New York Times journalist Robert Worth met with former Tripoli Yarmouk prison captor Marwan Gdoura, who confessed that after the execution of around 100 prisoners he fled the city with some 200 loyalists under the command of Khamis Gaddafi, who was killed in gunbattle.
 Afterwards, he witnessed his older brother Saif al-Islam Gaddafi receiving condolences in Bani Walid.

 On 17 October 2012, a report from Human Rights Watch said "Khamis Gaddafi, a son of Muammar who commanded the elite 32nd "Khamis" Brigade of the Libyan military, was killed on 29 August as he fled Tripoli, in what is believed to have been a NATO airstrike on his convoy.